 Santee Cooper’s electric costs are lower than state and national averages, and customers can expect further improvements as we transform our power supply portfolio to be more sustainable.

 We are delivering low rates.
 Modernizing our system and adding cheaper solar power will help provide years of stable prices for customers.
 We expect our transformed power supply to provide meaningful savings that also help pay down debt.

 We are expanding solar energy.
 Santee Cooper was the first to put solar power on the South Carolina grid, in 2006.
 We are continuing to build out that legacy to make South Carolina a leader in renewable and solar energy with plans to add up to 1,500 megawatts (MW) of new solar power divided into smaller projects across the state.

 We are reducing our carbon footprint.
 The aggressive addition of new solar power will parallel our closing of Winyah Generating Station, a coal-fired station.
 We will also bring online new battery storage, to help us make the most of the additional solar power.
-These steps will reduce our carbon emissions by about 30% over the next decade.
+These steps will reduce our carbon emissions by about 55% compared to the 2005 baseline.

 We are increasing energy efficiency.
 We are rolling out new energy management programs that give our customers more control over their energy consumption.

 (March 29, 2021) The Southeast Energy Exchange Market (SEEM) has created www.southeastenergymarket.com to share information about the organization.
 Here you will find regulatory filings, press releases, selected news articles from utility trades and mainstream media, and frequently asked questions.

 In February, SEEM members filed with the Federal Energy Regulatory Commission (FERC) for the approval of an automated, intra-hour energy exchange that aims to lower costs to customers and optimize renewable energy resources.
 Santee Cooper will make a decision about whether to join SEEM following a FERC decision on the filing.